GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_dataset.rst

 ==================================================================

-In this example, we will reduce a GNIRS K-band longslit observation with a central wavelength of 2.365 |um| with the 111 l/mm grating and the Long Blue camera.
-The dither pattern is a ABBA-ABBA sequence.
-The slit width is 0.1 arcsec.
+In this example, we will reduce a GNIRS K-band longslit observation with a central wavelength of 2.33 |um| with the 111 l/mm grating and the Long Blue camera.
+The dither pattern is a ABBA sequence.
+The slit width is 0.3 arcsec.

-The target is the hypergiant :math:`{\rho}` Cas.
+The target is HD 179821, a star with a debated evolutionary state.
+It is believed to be either a post-asymtotic giant star or a yellow hypergiant.
+There is an interesting discussion of the star based on this data in Kraus, M. et al, 2023, Galaxies, volume 11, 76 (https://doi.org/10.3390/galaxies11030076).

 The calibrations we use for this example are: